ebi-gene-expression-group/scxa-workflows/README.md

  * Differential testing switched to Wilcoxon from the t-test used previously.
  * Tertiary workflow now takes a simple tab-delimited file for gene annotations, replacing previous GTF.

+ Tertiary analysis have been moved to nextflow, and can be found in `w_tertiary`.

 ### annData output

 We now produce detailed [annData](https://anndata.readthedocs.io/en/latest/) files as a key output of the tertiary workflow, combining most workflow outputs into a single object.
 See below for discussion.